Research Group Leader - CECAD Research Center

-Figure B: Naked mole rats release fructose into their circulation and metabolise it in their tissues in order to survive bouts of extreme hypoxia.
+Figure B: Naked mole rats release fructose into their circulation and metabolize it in their tissues in order to survive bouts of extreme hypoxia.
 Fructose content in the blood under normoxia (N) and anoxia (A) in the mouse (white) and naked mole-rat (green)

 Figure C: Expression of fructose specific transporter GLUT5 is ubiquitously and highly expressed in naked mole-rat tissues.
 This is just one example of rewired metabolism in the naked mole-rat.

-Figure D: Metabolic reprogramming at the transcriptional level allows the naked mole-rat heart to utilise fructose and maintain heart function in contrast to mouse heart which declines in function when glucose is exchanged for fructose.
+Figure D: Metabolic reprogramming at the transcriptional level allows the naked mole-rat heart to utilize fructose and maintain heart function in contrast to mouse heart which declines in function when glucose is exchanged for fructose.